 - You can resupply here in addition to MTR and/or Red/s, and in rare cases (very high mileage generally) instead of.

 - I chose not to do this, as it requires quite a detour (five mile hike each way and a ferry).
 It also didn’t make sense for me to resupply there as I’d only been at Red’s about two days before, and would be at MTR two days after.

 - A big plus of VVR over MTR, is that they have a restaurant, showers and a shop that are available to backpackers.
 MTR facilities are only available to people staying there.
 So it could be worth a detour for that alone!

 - More information here.

-An additional resupply at Onion Valley
+Additional resupply at Onion Valley

 - I decided against this, as it would have involved hiking out around 7 miles over Kearsage Pass to the Onion Valley trailhead, and making my way from the trail-head into the town (and back again).

-Really think about how much weight you are happy to carry.
+Think about how much weight you are happy to carry.
 A good rule of thumb is about 1.5 – 2 pounds a day per person, so factor that in when considering how many stops you’ll need.
 Also bear in mind the weight of your canister – they are heavy!